KjellKod/lock-free-wait-free-circularfifo/README.txt

-3 examples of circular fifo
+3 examples of queues, not only lock-free circular fifo
 ----------------------------

-1. std::atomic default (sequential consistent)
+1. std::atomic aquire/release + relaxed memory ordering and cache line padded

 2. std::atomic aquire/release + relaxed memory ordering

-3. Broken.
-Old legacy code pre C++11 that will not work correctly on most platforms
+3. mutex protected shared_queue as used in g2log and g3log

 Build instructions
 -------------------